-Hathras gang-rape case: Rahul, Priyanka set off on foot to meet victim's family members
+Hathras gang-rape case: Rahul, Priyanka set off on foot to meet victim's family

 Hathras, Oct 01: Congress leaders Rahul Gandhi and Priyanka Gandhi Vadra on Thursday left the national capital for Hathras to meet the family members of a Dailt gang-rape victim, who died on Tuesday sparking nationwide outrage.